CurtisFenner/smol-builder/docs/smol.md

 		assert (x == y).not();
 	}

-Assertions, preconditions, and postconditions are never *executed*, so they cannot contain any `!` actions.
+Assertions, preconditions, and postconditions are never executed at runtime, so they cannot contain any `!` actions.

 ### Quantifiers